wandb/launch-jobs/jobs/sweep_schedulers/README.md

 ```

 3. Then, to run a launch-sweep, use the CLI command:
-   `wandb launch-sweep <config.yaml> --queue <queue>
+   `wandb launch-sweep <config.yaml> --queue <queue> --project <project>`

 ### Important Notes:

 1. There are **two** different jobs that must be included in the sweep config!
-One is the training job, which can be created by running a local wandb run that has a call to `run.log_code()`.
+One is the training job, which can be created by running a local wandb run that has a call to `run.log_code()` (or is run inside of a container with the `WANDB_DOCKER` environment variable set).
 The second job is the one created by running the schedulers in this folder (job creation automatically handled).
-2. For the `wandb_scheduler`, use the `method` parameter in the sweep config as usual [bayes, grid, random].
-For other schedulers, please set `method: custom`
+2. For the `wandb_scheduler.py`, set the `method` of the sweep (bayes, grid, random) in the `scheduler.settings.method` key.
+All sweep schedulers sourced from jobs require `method: custom` in the top-level of the sweep configuration.